 This module teaches applied diplomatic skills through a series of group practical exercises and role-playing in carefully designed international scenarios which draw actively on SOAS' expertise on Asia and Africa.
 Training is jointly undertaken by serving and former diplomats, NGO experts and CISD faculty.
-These series of experienced guest speakers and practical exercises wil give students direct experiences of the complexity involved in international diplomacy in this period.
-This module is designed to provide the analytical and presentational skills for students interested in careers in formal or informal diplomacy, policy analyis and non-governmental organisations.
+These series of experienced guest speakers and practical exercises will give students direct experiences of the complexity involved in international diplomacy in this period.
+This module is designed to provide the analytical and presentational skills for students interested in careers in formal or informal diplomacy, policy analysis and non-governmental organisations.
 It will consist of skills lectures and workshops by specialists and practitioners and of interactive practical exercises in which skills are put to use.
 The sessions involving practitioners in the field of formal and non-governmental diplomacy aim to provide a professional context for both the academic and practical knowledge gained elsewhere within this module.

 Method of assessment

-- Assignment (3000 words); 60%
+• Assignment one (3000 words); 60%

-- Assignment (2000 words); 40%
+• Assignment two (2000 words); 40%

 - Alison Holmes and Simon Rofe (eds.), Global Diplomacy (Westview 2016), Pauline Kerr and Geoffrey Wiseman, Diplomacy in a Globalizing World (Oxford University Press, 2012 covers a lot of ground including some history, concepts, international relations and many detailed diplomatic issues and questions.

 • Hedley Bull and Adam Watson (eds), The Expansion of International Society (New York: Oxford University Press, 1984).

 • Sugata Bose, A Hundred Horizons: The Indian Ocean in the Age of Global Empire (Cambridge, Mass.: Harvard University Press, 2006).

 • Anthony Pagden, Worlds at War: The 2,500 Year Struggle Between East and West (Oxford: OUP, 2009).

-- John M Hobson, The Eurocentric Conception of World Politics: Western International Theory, 1760-2012 (Cambridge: Cambridge University Press, 2012).
+• John M Hobson, The Eurocentric Conception of World Politics: Western International Theory, 1760-2012 (Cambridge: Cambridge University Press, 2012).

 • Raymond Cohen and Raymond Westbrook (eds.)
 Amarna Diplomacy: The Beginnings of International Relations (Baltimore: Johns Hopkins, 2000).

 • John Darwin, After Tamerlane: The Global History of Empire since 1405 (London: Allen Lane, 2007).

 • C.A.
 Bayly, The Birth of the Modern World, 1780-1914: Connections and Comparisons (Wiley-Blackwell, 2004).

 • Robert Tignor et. al., Worlds Together, Worlds Apart: A History of the Modern World from the Mongol Empire to the Present (Norton & Co, 2002)